syncfusion-content/windowsforms-docs/WindowsForms/Grid/Cell-Navigation.md

 {% tabs %}
 {% highlight c# %}
-//Move the Current Cell to the Up direction this.gridControl1.CurrentCell.MoveUp();
+//Move the Current Cell to the Up direction. this.gridControl1.CurrentCell.MoveUp();

-//Move the Current Cell to the down direction this.gridControl1.CurrentCell.MoveDown();
+//Move the Current Cell to the down direction. this.gridControl1.CurrentCell.MoveDown();

-//Move current cell to the left this.gridControl1.CurrentCell.MoveLeft();
+//Move current cell to the left. this.gridControl1.CurrentCell.MoveLeft();

-//Move Current Cell to the right this.gridControl1.CurrentCell.MoveRight();
+//Move Current Cell to the right. this.gridControl1.CurrentCell.MoveRight();
 {% endhighlight %}
 {% highlight vb %}
-'Move the Current Cell to the Up direction Me.gridControl1.CurrentCell.MoveUp()
+'Move the Current Cell to the Up direction.
+Me.gridControl1.CurrentCell.MoveUp()

-'Move the Current Cell to the down direction Me.gridControl1.CurrentCell.MoveDown()
+'Move the Current Cell to the down direction.
+Me.gridControl1.CurrentCell.MoveDown()

-'Move current cell to the left Me.gridControl1.CurrentCell.MoveLeft()
+'Move current cell to the left.
+Me.gridControl1.CurrentCell.MoveLeft()

-'Move Current Cell to the right Me.gridControl1.CurrentCell.MoveRight()
+'Move Current Cell to the right.
+Me.gridControl1.CurrentCell.MoveRight()
 {% endhighlight %}
 {% endtabs %}